+Her most recent book, "Bombs over Bikini: the world's first nuclear disaster," was named a Junior Literary Guild selection for 2014.
 Her award-winning books have been highly praised by the American Association for the Advancement of Science, the National Science Teachers Association, California Readers, the Children's Book Committee (Bank Street College of Education), the Children's Book Council, and the Society of School Librarians International.

 As an RN with a master's degree in healthcare administration, Connie also writes continuing education articles for nurses on a wide variety of topics, and has written for other healthcare professionals as well.
 She writes a pediatric health column for a regional parenting magazine.

 She has had articles published in the children's magazines Cricket, and Highlights, among others, and has written for the SCBWI Bulletin, Children's Writer, and Children's Writer's and Illustrator's Market.

 Connie is a big fan of today’s young adult and middle-grade novels and reads one or two of them each week.
 Over the past twelve years, she has reviewed more than 700 children’s books for a regional parenting publication, and many others for the New York Journal of Books (at: www.nyjournaofbooks.com).

 Connie is a member of the Authors Guild and an active member of the Society of Children’s Book Writers and Illustrators.
 She serves as Conference Coordinator for the SCBWI California North/Central Region.
 She lives near Sacramento, California where she hikes along the American River, sweats out the miles on her treadmill, and visits with family and friends between bouts of frenzied research and writing.